 When I first started, a shark was a shark.
 It was difficult to distinguish between the individuals, but that changes very quickly, and you start to recognise them just like you would a pet.
 You start to pick up on an individual’s personality and what makes them tick.
 Working with all these animals is unbelievably rewarding.

-Do you have a favourite fish within the aquarium?
+Do you have a favourite fish in the aquarium?
 And which species is the most interesting to work with?

 My favourite sharks are the zebra sharks; they are the friendliest and have more of a personality of a dog than a fish.
 The most interesting fish to work with are the nurse sharks.
 They are the most intelligent sharks and the greediest, which is a difficult mix.
 They spend all day plotting and pushing the divers to work out how they can steal an extra bit of fish.
 The problem is, they are very good at it, which means we have to calorie count for them to prevent them from getting overweight.